Finding Affordable Health Insurance Can Be a Challenge

 Buying Health Insurance with HRAs

-In June of 2019, the U.S. departments of Health and Human Services, Labor and the Treasury published a final rule that will allow companies that don’t offer a group coverage plan to fund a special kind of health reimbursement arrangement called an individual coverage HRA.
+In June of 2019, the U.S. department of Health and Human Services, Labor and the Treasury published a final rule that will allow companies that don’t offer a group coverage plan to fund a special kind of health reimbursement arrangement called an individual coverage HRA.
 Rather than having an employer-sponsored health insurance plan, the employee can use the money from their ICHRA to purchase an individual health insurance plan on the public exchange.

 Who Benefits from ICHRAs?

 Employees also benefit from ICHRAs.
 Rather than being stuck with whatever health insurance plan their employer chose, they can actually talk to a health insurance agent about their health needs and how much money they have to work with and find a health insurance plan that works best for them.
-They’ll have more options to choose from, giving them the opportunity to choose a plan that fits their lifestyle and will be accepted by their preferred health care provider.
+They’ll have more options to choose from, giving them the opportunity to choose a plan that fits their lifestyle, and will be accepted by their preferred health care provider.

 Choosing the Best Health Insurance with Nevada Insurance Enrollment